TLX-Protocol/protocol/README.md

 ### Timelock

 The `Timelock` contract will be set as the owner for all other contracts.
 It is responsible for adding a delay to function calls so that users have time to review the changes.
 It has functions for creating a new proposed change, cancelling a proposed change, and executing a proposed change.
 It also has several views for seeing the current state.
 The delays can be set for different function calls so there is granular control over these.

+### ZapSwap

+The `ZapSwapDirect` and `ZapSwapIndirect` contracts enable minting and redeeming leveraged tokens with assets other than the base asset.
+Swaps are executed exclusively through `Velodrome`.
+The `ZapSwapDirect` contract is used where the zap asset and the base asset are swapped directly through one liquidity pool.
+The `ZapSwapIndirect` contract is used for assets that require two swaps.